What you'll work on

 Michigan Tech's program is small and focused, which permits us to be flexible and to work intensively with each of our graduate students.
 The program will focus on policy-related research supporting societal decisions and choices toward a sustainable society.
+Program faculty have expertise across issues of energy systems, forest resources, food sovereignty, among other environmental issues, particularly the social, legal, and political contexts influencing resource governance and access.

 To complete a doctoral degree, students must complete the following milestones: